Uthar/nix-cl/readme.md

 So, if you experience stack overflow with nix <=2.3, try again with `ulimit -s 65536`

-In particular I had such problems with `cl-ana`, among others.
+In particular I had such problems with `cl-ana`, `generic-cl`, among others.

 ## other nix+CL projects